arshadrayyan/Python-Flask/README.md

 - [DynamicRoute](#DynamicRoute)

 # Introduction
-The Tutorial Describes the Basics of the Flask Framework in Python.It designed For Basic Flask Applications For Learning.
+The Tutorial Describes the Basics of the Flask Framework in Python.
+It designed Basic Flask Applications For Learning.

 # HelloWorld